Matt Tupman: Arizona Diamondbacks

 On July 6, 2009, Tupman was signed to a minor league contract by the Arizona Diamondbacks.
 He was granted free agency at the end of the '09 season.
 He was suspended for violating Minor League Baseball's drug policy.
 It was his second positive test.

 Lancaster Barnstormers

 After spending 2010 out of baseball, in 2011, Tupman signed with the Lancaster Barnstormers of the Atlantic League of Professional Baseball.
-He played in 57 games in Lancaster before becoming a free agent at seasons end.
+He played in 57 games he hit .268/.302/.380 with 4 home runs, 17 RBIs and 1 stolen base.
+He became a free agent following the season.